diva-exchange/iroha/README.md

 Proxy port of the Iroha API container.
 Defaults to 19012.

 ### IP_HTTP_PROXY
 IP address of the container running an HTTP proxy.
+Mandatory for I2P.

 ### PORT_HTTP_PROXY
 Port of the container running an HTTP proxy.
+Mandatory for I2P.

 ## Contact the Developers